Data-Driven Incremental GAS Certificate of Nonlinear Homogeneous Networks: A Scenario Approach with Noisy Data: Case Study: Controlled Duffing Oscillator Network

-In this section, we first apply our findings to a simple network consisting of only two subsystems.
-We illustrate that if both subsystems adhere to $\delta$-ISS conditions as outlined in Definition~\ref{Def:41}, the interconnected system demonstrates $\delta$-GAS behavior under negative feedback.
-Following this, we broaden our investigation to a \emph{nonlinear homogeneous} network of degree one comprising $10000$ subsystems, thereby highlighting the applicability of our results in large-scale networks with unknown dynamics.
+In this section, we apply our data-driven findings to a physical network comprising $10000$ Duffing oscillator subsystems, where each subsystem under the given controller is a nonlinear homogeneous system of degree one, and thereby, highlight the applicability of our results in real-world, large-scale networks with unknown dynamics.